Data Controller: Rayleigh Baptist Church Trustees (Ministers, Elders & Deacons)

 Contact Details: email@example.com / or via 01268 745730

 Address: Rayleigh Baptist Church, High Street, Rayleigh, Essex, SS6 7QA

 Date of Policy: 19th August 2019

 This is the privacy statement and data protection policy for Rayleigh Baptist Church.
 It covers how we will process (use and store) your data, what data we hold, your individual rights and how you can interact with us about your data.
-As with all policy statements, there are a lot of words, but don’t let this put you off, and if you need to you are welcome to get in touch with our Data Protection Lead, Rev. Ricky Rew.
+As with all policy statements, there are a lot of words, but don’t let this put you off, and if you need to you are welcome to get in touch with our Data Protection Lead, Neil Ward.
 We are here to help!

 This policy covers our use of Personal data, which is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address, or address).
 This may be you!
 Identification can be by the information alone or in conjunction with any other information.

 Our processing of personal data is governed by the Data Protection Act 2018 (the “DPA”) and the General Data Protection Regulation 2016/679 (the “GDPR” and other legislation relating to personal data and rights such as the Human Rights Act 1998].